zertyn/streamr_node_earnings_checker/README.md

 <h4><b>Only things to change</b></h4>

 - Add your node addresses in the ```nodes.json``` file.
-- Optional: add in which interval you would like to loop the script by changing variable ```output_frequency``` in Python file (default = 3600, don't recommend going lower than 3600 because the script requests a lot of information).
+- Optional: add in which interval you would like to loop the script by changing variable ```output_frequency``` in Python file (default = 3600 (seconds), don't recommend going lower than 3600 because the script requests a lot of information).

 <h4><b>Requires the following imports to be installed</b></h4>